-The NICE clinical guideline CG171 provides recommendations on the assessment and management of women with urinary incontinence ranging from initial assessment to specialist techniques.
+The NICE guideline on the assessment and management of women with urinary incontinence provides recommendations ranging from initial assessment to specialist techniques.

 The Liverpool Women’s Hospital provides services in line with these recommendations for all women with urinary incontinence within their locality.
 Clinicians in primary care identify women with urinary incontinence and then refer the patient directly to Liverpool women’s hospital for initial assessment and resulting management.